AASA Channel Excellence Award presented by Epicor

 Friday, February 14: Deadline for finalists’ video submission

-Thursday, February 20: Grand prize winners (supplier & channel partner) notified
+Thursday, February 20: Award winners (supplier & channel partner) notified

-Thursday, March 19: Deadline for grand prize production video submission
+Thursday, March 19: Deadline for award prize production video submission

-Thursday, March 26: 2020 Vision Conference - Finalists’ videos shown; Grand Prize winner announced
+Thursday, March 26: 2020 Vision Conference - Finalists’ videos shown; Award Prize winner announced

 Rod Bayless, Epicor